IBM/generate-insights-from-multiple-data-sources/README.md

 ![](doc/source/images/Db23.png)

-* Disable `Detect data types` and make sure all the column names are same as in csv file ( refer to [Troubleshooting](Troubleshooting.md) for more imformation ) and make sure all the columns have same data types
+* Disable `Detect data types` and make sure all the column names are same as in csv file ( refer to [Troubleshooting](Troubleshooting.md) for more information ) and make sure all the columns have same data types
 `VARCHAR (256)`, as shown below.

 `NOTE: The above step is very important.
-Refer to` [Troubleshooting](Troubleshooting.md) `if there are any doubts.`
+Please refer to Troubleshooting if there are any doubts.`

 ![](doc/source/images/Db24.png)